ihatemodels/Quickbase-Live/README.md

         We use [Gitleaks]() To scan for secrets left in the repository.
 This will prevent the pipeline to continue if a secret is found.
         So the author should fix the Git history and remove the secret from the repository.
 Also the secret should be revoked and a new one should be created.

-    - Secure Coding Guidlines
+    - Secure Coding Guidelines

         While our repository currently features a linter, we haven't configured specific guidelines due to time constraints.
 Fortunately, the default linter rules already address and mitigate several security concerns.

     - Dependency Scanning

         We use the Github dependency scanning to scan for vulnerabilities in the dependencies.
 It's configured to run on every pull request and it will deny the MR if the scanner detects a high and above level of security issue.
-The MR will fail also if the scanner detects a license of the dependency that is not allowed by our standart.
+The MR will fail also if the scanner detects a license of the dependency that is not allowed by our standard.
 Allowed Licenses and can be configured in `.github/workflows/dependa.yml`

     - Container Scanning